Carboxylate-based metal–organic frameworks: HKUST-1

 Individual Cu2(CO2)4(H2O)2 ‘paddlewheel’ cluster coordinated by trimesic acid (left) and the porous cubic framework (right) of HKUST-1.
 Blue polyhedra represent the square pyramidal CuO5.
 Black spheres represent the carbon atoms of the organic linker.

 HKUST-1 is another early example of a divalent carboxylate MOF.
 Reported around the same time as MOF-5, HKUST-1 is a copper ‘paddlewheel’ based MOF where two copper ions form a dimeric unit with four bridging carboxylates creating a square planar geometry around two adjacent copper sites.
 The two copper ions in the paddlewheel coordinate to the oxygen of two water molecules to create a double square pyramidal geometry for the two metal sites in the hydrated form of the structure.
 Activation of the material prior to adsorption studies results in the removal of the terminal water molecules resulting in a coordinatively unsaturated metal site.
-The rigid, porous structure of the HKUST-1 framework combined with the accessibility of the activated metal sites upon dehydration has led to a lot of interest in adsorption, separation and catalysis applications.
+The rigid, porous structure of the HKUST-1 framework combined with the accessibility of the activated metal sites upon dehydration has spurred interest in possible use in adsorption, separation and catalysis.